by Colin Dunlop

 The drawbacks with Sepia officinalis...

 Cuttlefish were once like the Holy Grail in the USA.
 Made worse by the fact that the NRCC keeps and breeds them in Texas?
 However, THEY ONLY SUPPLY CUTTLEFISH TO UNIVERSITIES AND SCIENTISTS.
 My advice is to not even bother asking them for cuttlefish.
-They are very strict about supply and TONMO.com can't support anyone trying to get them via erroneous claims of being affiliated with universities etc...
+[2016 Editor's Note: NRCC is no longer in operation] They are very strict about supply and TONMO.com can't support anyone trying to get them via erroneous claims of being affiliated with universities etc...

 Since this article was originally written there have been some great advances with CB cuttlefish.
 In 2005 there were several captive breeding cases of Sepia bandensis both in the USA and in the UK.
 There were even fresh imports of wild collected eggs, which travel so much better than hatched young one.